AbinanthanS/Vector_DB_Engine/README.md

 The filtered search is exact over the B+ tree candidate set.
 Top-k selection uses a bounded heap rather than sorting every candidate.
-The benchmark does not measure concurrent clients, durability under failure, recall against an exact unfiltered ground truth, or a production-scale workload.
+The benchmark does not measure concurrent clients, durability under failure, or a production-scale workload.
+HNSW recall is checked separately by the moderate-graph unit test against brute-force results.

 ## Tests